Jerzy Sapieyevski

 for the Mind

-Today's well-documented research concludes that complementing physical fitness with continued and mindful music exposure, could significantly reduce the risk of possibly developing cognitive decline later in life.
+Today's well-documented research concludes that complementing physical fitness with continued and mindful music exposure could significantly impact the mind.

-One of the recent major studies, of over 10,000 participants, presents evidence suggesting that music-related activities may help reduce the risk of future dementia by as much as 39%!
+One of the recent major studies of over 10,000 participants presents evidence suggesting that music-related activities can significantly decrease one's cognitive decline over time and may help reduce the risk of future dementia by as much as 39%.

-Based on these findings, Jerzy Sapieyevski, an accomplished musician and educator, offers in-person, guided music sessions for preorganized groups.
-His approach has been developed over the years of impactful university teaching and a past collaboration with neurologist and researcher, Dr. Joel M. Oster.
+Based on these findings, Jerzy Sapieyevski, an accomplished musician, composer and educator, brings his presentations to discuss and illustrate at the piano how music affects one's mind.
+His approach has been developed over the years of impactful university teaching and a past collaboration with neurologist, Dr. Joel M. Oster.

 For more information contact: